fatboy13-Adrian/6m-software-1.1-sd-intro/assignment.md

 In this assignment, you will learn to use the developer's tool to inspect the elements of [this](https://nznznh.csb.app/) webpage.

 1. What is the right margin of the first element?
-Your answer here
 Margin-right: 50 px

 2. What is the top padding of the second element?
-Your answer here
 Padding-top: 100 px

 3. What is the class name of the third element and the content of the css?
-Your answer here
 Div class = "elementThree"
 Content of CSS
 .elementThree